 TOOL SEVEN: Carry-All For Garden Tools

 As gardeners, we need to have these tools on hand.
-It only makes sense that we act as good stewards of our resources and upcycle plastic bottles into garden tools.
+So it only makes sense that we act as good stewards of our resources and upcycle plastic bottles into garden tools.

 #upcycle #upcycled #recycle #redo #reuse #diy #refinished #garden #gardening #tools